-There are those couples that ban mobile phones on their wedding day, and those that fully embrace the digital age by creating wedding hashtags for guests to upload their happy snaps to Twitter and Instagram for the rest of the party to enjoy.
+There are those couples that ban mobile phones on their wedding day, and those that fully embrace the digital age by creating a wedding hashtag for guests to upload their happy snaps to Twitter and Instagram for the rest of the party to enjoy.

-Regardless of your stance on social media and its role in documenting wedding celebrations, there’s no denying the creativity and comedy packed into these 15 awesome hashtags used by real couples… Perhaps they could inspire your own wedding hashtag?
+Regardless of your stance on social media and its role in documenting wedding celebrations, there’s no denying the creativity and comedy packed into these 15 wedding hashtags used by real couples… Perhaps they could inspire your own wedding hashtag?